Back To Search Results

 • Lichen planus

-• Penile cancer (squamous, verrucous, and fibrosarcoma)
+• Penile cancer (squamous and verrucous types, fibrosarcoma)

 • Pseudoepitheliomatous keratotic and micaceous balanitis